jeffDevelops/sprint/README.md

 - 🌳 React state management with the React Context API
 - 📊 Data visualization with Nivo and custom solutions
 - ⛩ Portals
-- 👨‍👩‍👧 Real-world associations in Mongoose via `populate`
+- 👨‍👩‍👧 Real-world associations in Mongoose via `populate` and Mongoose hooks
-- 🎣 Introduction to Hooks
+- 🎣 Introduction to React Hooks
 - 👩‍🔬 Real world application of the infamous Fibonacci interview problem

 # What we're building: